Fields leads No. 4 Ohio State past Northwestern 52-3 | New Country 923

 The junior now has 947 yards rushing after finishing with more than 1,000 in each of his first two seasons.

 Chris Olave caught two TDs.
 Blake Haubeil kicked a 55-yard field goal that tied the second-longest in the history of the storied program.
-And the Buckeyes racked up 480 yards in remaining unbeaten heading into their showdown at home with No. 6 Wisconsin next week.
+The Buckeyes racked up 480 yards while holding the Northwestern to 199 and remained unbeaten heading into their showdown at home with No. 6 Wisconsin next week.

+“I think we feel good about the way we came out coming off the bye week — with energy, starting fresh and just refocused on all the things that matter within the program,” coach Ryan Day said.
+“Now we know we have a huge challenge next week. … We know what we have in store there, so it’s gonna be a really tough week, tough preparation, tough game, but I know the kids are gonna be excited to play it.”

 The loss was the fourth in a row for Northwestern (1-5, 0-4).
 The Wildcats haven’t beaten a top-five opponent since the 1959 team opened with victories over No. 2 Oklahoma and No. 5 Iowa.